 Although no specific hydrogeologic data exists for the SM aquifer, the applicant estimates that the hydraulic properties for SM aquifer would be similar to those for the OZ aquifer (Strata, 2011a).
 In Addendum 2.7-H of the Technical Report (Strata, 2011a), the applicant estimates the transmissivity and hydraulic conductivity of the SM aquifer based on recovery of water levels after a sampling event.
-The estimated transmissivities for the SM aquifer range from less than 0.15 square feet per day (wells 42-19SM and 34-18SM), and between 6.8 and 33.44 square feet per day (wells 42-19SM and 34-18SM), and between 0.36 and 0.8 feet per day at the other four SM wells.
+The estimated transmissivities for the SM aquifer range from less than 0.15 square feet per day (wells 42-19SM and 34-18SM), and between 6.8 and 33.44 square feet per day at the other four SM wells.
+The applicant estimates the corresponding hydraulic conductivities for the SM aquifer range from less than 0.005 feet per day (wells 42-19SM and 34-18SM), and between 0.36 and 0.8 feet per day at the other four SM wells.